The History Of Oil Pod Vaporizers

 - Affordability – These devices are often very inexpensive since they mostly comprise a battery and a USB cable

-- Beginner friendliness – All the above attributes plus the fact that oil is not as intense as wax make oil pod vapes a very attractive option for vaping newcomers
+- Beginner Friendly – All the above attributes, plus the fact that oil is not as intense as wax, make oil pod vapes a very attractive option for vaping newcomers

-- Cartridges are expensive – the devices may be cheap but the cartridges can be pricey, often costing between $30 – $60 dollars per cartridge
+- Proprietary Cartridges Are Expensive – The devices may be cheap but the cartridges can be pricey, often costing between $30 – $60 dollars per cartridge

-- Limited choices – the number of strains may be increasing but you are still limited to what the manufacturer provides
+- Limited Choices For Proprietary Cartridges – The number of strains may be increasing but you are still limited to what the manufacturer provides